NGC 2613

 NGC 2613 is a spiral galaxy in the southern constellation of Pyxis, next to the western constellation border with Puppis.
 It was discovered by the German-born astronomer William Herschel on November 20, 1784.
 With an apparent visual magnitude of 10.5, the galaxy is faintly visible using a telescope with a 100 mm aperture.
 It appears spindle-shaped as it is almost edge-on to observers on Earth.

 The morphological classification of NGC 2613 is SA(s)b, indicating a spiral galaxy with no bar or ring, and moderately tightly-wound spiral arms.
 It is inclined by an angle of approximately 79° to the line of sight from the Earth and is oriented with the long axis along a position angle of 133°.
 The radius of neutral hydrogen in the galaxy is about 35 kpc, and the mass of the neutral hydrogen is 8.73±0.32×10^9 solar mass.
 The galaxy has a combined dynamic mass of 7.50±0.87×10^11 solar mass.

 NGC 2613 has an active galactic nucleus that is deeply embedded in obscuring gas and dust.
 Emission data collected by the Very Large Array shows a feature resembling a tidal tail along the southeast side of the galaxy, which was most likely produced by an interaction with the small companion galaxy, ESO 495-G017, now located to the northwest of NGC 2613.

+One supernova has been observed in NGC 2613.
+SN 2023dtc (Type Ib, mag.
+18.604) was discovered by ATLAS on 20 March 2023.